MicrosoftDocs/powerbi-docs/articles/powerbi-developer-register-a-web-app.md

 # Register a web app

 This article shows you how to register a Power BI web app in Azure Active Directory (Azure AD).
 To allow your application access to the Power BI REST API, you need to register your application with **Azure Active Directory**.
 This will allow you to establish an identity for your application and specify permissions to Power BI REST resources.
-For a list of Power BI permissions, see [Power BI permissions](Power+BI+permissions.md).
+For a list of Power BI permissions, see [Power BI permissions](powerbi-developer-power-bi-permissions.md).

-**Important** Before you register a Power BI app you need an [Azure Active Directory and an organizational user](Create+an+Azure+Active+Directory+tenant.md), and a [Power BI service account](Sign+up+for+Power+BI+service.md).
+**Important** Before you register a Power BI app you need an [Azure Active Directory and an organizational user](powerbi-developer-create-an-azure-active-directory-tenant.md), and a [Power BI service account](powerbi-developer-sign-up-for-power-bi-service.md).

 There are two ways to register your web app: with the Power BI App Registration Tool or on Azure Management Portal.
 The Power BI App Registration Tool is the easiest option since there are just a few fields to fill in.
-However, with this tool, you will need to use Azure Management Portal to manage your app settings.
+If you want to make changes to your app, this can be done through the Azure Management Portal.

 <a name="webTool"></a>
 ## Register a web app with Power BI App Registration Tool